UTNkar/moore/README.md

 2. Clone the repository.
 3. Run `source ./source_me.sh` to create a virtual environment.
 4. Run `pip install -r dev-requirements.txt`
-5. Use `cd website` to enter the website directory.
+5. Use `cd src` to enter the website directory.
 6. Run `./manage.py migrate` to initialize the database.
 7. Run `./manage.py creatsuperuser` to create an admin user.